hanabizhani/Hibernate_Tiny_Prjects/README.md

 As the queries themselves are tied to the Java method that runs them, you can actually bind them directly by using the Spring Data JPA @Query annotation rather than annotating them to the domain class.
 This frees the domain class from persistence specific information and co-locates the query to the repository interface

+### spring_data_Envers:

+At some point of every company’s adult life it starts reassessing the sanity and quality of its data set.
+One of the ways to regain the trust is to introduce auditing and versioning of database entities, which is exactly what Hibernate Envers is for.